Dayne Zorko

 Dayne Zorko (born 9 February 1989) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
-Zorko is a two time premiership player with the Brisbane Lions, and is a dual All-Australian (becoming the oldest player to receive the honour with his 2024 selection), five-time Merrett–Murray Medallist and dual Brisbane Lions leading goalkicker.
+Zorko is a three-time premiership player with the Brisbane Lions, and he is a dual All-Australian (becoming the oldest player to receive the honour with his 2024 selection), five-time Merrett–Murray Medallist, and dual Brisbane Lions leading goalkicker.
 He served as Brisbane Lions captain from 2018 to 2022.